 – Then: Collate all the individual pdfs into on document by dragging them into the thumbnails on Preview.
 Then ‘print’ them all into one pdf document

 This multi-step process isn’t entirely perfect unfortunately.
-It means every time i make a change on a pages file, i need to reprint the pdf, re-collate the individual pdfs into one book, then load it in windows and re-add all the links again.
-Pretty painful unfortunately.
+It means every time i make a change on a pages file, i need to reprint the pdf, swap in the new pdf into the master file.
+This means the page links break – but can be re-added.